Superlattice: Discovery

 Superlattices were discovered early in 1925 by Johansson and Linde after the studies on gold–copper and palladium–copper systems through their special X-ray diffraction patterns.
-Further experimental observations and theoretical modifications on the field were done by Bradley and Jay, Gorsky, Borelius, Dehlinger and Graf, Bragg and Williams and Bethe.
+Further experimental observations and theoretical modifications on the field were done by Bradley and Jay, Vadim Gorsky, Borelius, Ulrich Dehlinger and Ludwig Graf, Bragg and Williams, and Bethe.
 Theories were based on the transition of arrangement of atoms in crystal lattices from disordered state to an ordered state.

 Mechanical properties

-J.S.
-Koehler theoretically predicted that by using alternate (nano-)layers of materials with high and low elastic constants, shearing resistance is improved by up to 100 times as the Frank–Read source of dislocations cannot operate in the nanolayers.
+J. S. Koehler theoretically predicted that by using alternate (nano-)layers of materials with high and low elastic constants, shearing resistance is improved by up to 100 times as the Frank–Read source of dislocations cannot operate in the nanolayers.

-The increased mechanical hardness of such superlattice materials was confirmed firstly by Lehoczky in 1978 on Al-Cu and Al-Ag, and later on by several others, such as Barnett and Sproul on hard PVD coatings.
+The increased mechanical hardness of such superlattice materials was confirmed firstly by Lehoczky in 1978 on Al-Cu and Al-Ag, and later on by several others, such as Barnett and Sproul, on hard PVD coatings.